 - Vanilla & Salt: Flavor flavor flavor.

-- Flour: All-purpose flour is the workhorse of quick breads.
-If desired, substitute whole wheat flour for a denser blueberry muffin bread.
-I don’t bake with gluten free flours, but let me know if you try any that work!
+- Flour: All-purpose flour is the workhorse of quick breads like apple cinnamon bread and zucchini bread.
+I don’t typically bake with gluten free flours, but let me know if you try any that work.

 - Leaveners: Both baking soda and baking powder add necessary lift.
 Remember the differences in baking powder vs baking soda and why we use both?

 - Milk: The blueberry muffin bread would be flat and heavy without milk.

 2 Optional Extras!

 The blueberry muffin bread is completely awesome on its own.
-Trust me, you’re going to be VERY HAPPY about it.
 But if you want to take things up a notch, add one or both: